SL8R8R/Colys-Leash/README.md

 # Colys Leash (colys-leash)

+This is somewhat functional, but is still a work in progress.

 Leash a token to a handler with adjustable distance; grid-based measurement (PF2E square grid), handler auto-follow (Drag mode by default), and a visual leash ring.

 ## Install (Manual)